 France has about 4,000 troops supporting the NATO mission in Afghanistan.
 The government has said it will pull them out by 2013.

-Merah also was opposed to France's recent move to ban women from wearing a full veil, or burqa, Molins said.
+Merah also was opposed to France’s recent move to ban women from wearing a full veil, Molins said.

-Palestinian Prime Minister Salam Fayyad strongly rejected using his people as a justification for the French killings, calling them a "cowardly terrorist attack."
+Palestinian Prime Minister Salam Fayyad strongly rejected using his people as a justification for the French killings, calling the string of shootings a “cowardly terrorist attack.”

 “It is time for those criminals to stop exploiting the name of Palestine through their terrorist actions,” Fayyad said in a statement Wednesday.